optofab/optofab.github.io/logs.md

 **DISCUSSIONS**

-- Discussed the plans for developing the web application and database management system for next week.
+- Discussed the plans for developing the web application and database management system for next week
-- Discussed new changes to be made on the web application.
+- Discussed new changes to be made on the web application
-- Discussed the detailed database user interface.
+- Discussed the detailed database user interface

 **ACTION**